 The early history of cacao consumption didn’t see chocolate as a tea-break treat or a guilty pleasure.
 For the Mesoamerican cultures growing, trading, and consuming this drink, it was a product with great religious and cultural significance.

 When cacao came to Europe, however, things changed.
 It was still a luxury product, and it occasionally sparked religious debate, but it lost much of its association with life and death.

 Stephen T Beckett writes in The Science of Chocolate that, although Columbus brought some cacao beans back to Europe “as a curiosity”, it wasn’t until the 1520s that Hernán Cortés introduced the drink to Spain.

 And it wasn’t until the 1600s that it spread to the rest of Europe – often through the marriage of Spanish princesses to foreign rulers.
 According to the Museu de la Xocolata, one French queen kept a maidservant especially trained in chocolate preparation.
-Vienna became famous for hot chocolate and chocolate cake, while in some European countries people began to serve it with ice cubes and snow.
+Vienna became famous for hot chocolate and chocolate cake, while in some places, it was served with ice cubes and snow.

-European styles during this period could be roughly divided into two traditions: the Spanish or Italian style where hot chocolate is thick and syrupy (thick chocolate with churros) or the French style where it’s thinner (think of your standard hot chocolate in most countries).
+European styles during this period could be roughly divided into two traditions: the Spanish or Italian style where hot chocolate was thick and syrupy (thick chocolate with churros) or the French style where it was thinner (think of your standard powdered hot chocolate).